 For many, fluoride is among the most confusing chemicals added to drinking water.
-Low concentrations of fluoride–0.7 parts per million–are known to improve dental health and it has been hailed as “one of public health’s greatest success stories” by some.
-For others however, artificial fluoridation has been a highly contentious issue.
+Low concentrations of fluoride–0.7 parts per million (PPM)–are known to improve dental health and it has been hailed as “one of public health’s greatest success stories” by some., For others however, artificial fluoridation remains a highly contentious issue.
 There have been debates over the known health benefits versus the potential health risks and about everything in between–including issues of personal choice and political implications.

 The History of Water Fluoridation

 The first research into the effects of fluoridated water began in the early 19th century, as researchers established that fluoride occurs in varying concentrations in bones, teeth, and drinking water.
 By the 1930s, it became evident that moderate levels of fluoride prevent dental caries, and in 1945, U.S. water systems were actively adding fluoride into public water supplies.

 Cost vs. Benefit of Water Fluoridation